Mount Kenya: Etymology

-The origin of the name Kenya is not clear but perhaps linked to the Kikuyu, Embu, and Kamba words Kirinyaga, Kinyaga and Kiinyaa which mean "God's resting place" in all three languages.
+Kenya is a historic ethnolinguistic crossroads named after its highest peak, Mount Kenya.
+For centuries, the mountain served as a sacred landmark for diverse groups: the Kalenjin (Nilotic) called it Koilegen ("speckled rock"), the Maasai (Ol Donyo Keri), while the Kikuyu, Embu, and Kamba (Bantu) used variations like Kĩrĩnyaga or Kĩĩ-Nyaa ("mountain of whiteness" or "place of the ostrich").
+While often interpreted as "God's resting place" due to its spiritual significance, the name is linguistically rooted in the visual contrast of the mountain's snow and dark rock.
+This convergence of Nilotic and Bantu identities at the mountain highlights Kenya's ancient status as a cultural meeting point in East Africa.

 In the 19th Century, the German explorer, Ludwig Krapf, recorded the name as both Kenia and Kegnia, assumed by some to be a corruption of the Kamba version.
 Others however claim that this was on the contrary a very precise notation of the correct African pronunciation /ˈkɛnjə/.
 Wangari Maathai tells the following story about the naming: Krapf and Johannes Rebmann asked their guide (a member of the Kamba community who was carrying a gourd) what they called the mountain, and the guide (who assumed that the Germans were referring to the gourd) replied kĩĩ-nyaa, which became the name of the mountain and then the country.
 In any case, the name was for a long time pronounced by colonial-heritage Europeans as /ˈkiːnjə/.
 The European pronunciation has been abandoned in modern times, in favor of the African version.